Can’t find what you’re looking for in our A-Z list of Clubs, Societies and Projects?

 Find out more below about submission deadlines, and application outcomes.

-This form will stay live throughout, If you miss a round, your application will be reviewed in the following committee meeting round.
-If you miss the last dead your application will not be reviewed within the academic year and you will need to resubmit in the new academic year.
+This form will stay live throughout the year, If you miss a round, your application will be reviewed in the following committee meeting round.
+If you miss the last deadline your application will not be reviewed within the academic year and you will need to resubmit in the new academic year.

 The reasons for this might be that your idea is too similar to an already existing society.
 In this case, the Committee would recommend that you engage with the existing society and work together on your idea.
 Another reason could be that the application itself is not as strong as it could be.
 If this was the outcome, the committee would recommend that you work with the Student Activities and Development Team to strengthen your application and reapply.